eugenescodes/ema-ua-blocklist/README.md

 The script will fetch the latest data from the EMA API and generate (or overwrite) the `hosts_ema.txt` and `hosts_ema_ublock.txt` files in the current directory.

+During execution, the script provides detailed progress output, including:

+* The current offset of items being fetched from the API.
+* The number of items fetched in each request.
+* The number of new unique hosts added from each batch.
+* The total unique hosts collected so far.

+This output helps users understand the data fetching progress and the difference between total items fetched and unique hosts collected.

 link to import uBlock Origin

 ```bash
 https://raw.githubusercontent.com/eugenescodes/ema-ua-blocklist/refs/heads/main/hosts_ema_ublock.txt
 ```

 ## Acknowledgments

-Thanks for [Ukrainian Interbank Association of Payment Systems Members EMA] (https://ema.com.ua) for this data
+Thanks for [Ukrainian Interbank Association of Payment Systems Members EMA] (<https://ema.com.ua>) for this data

 ## License